battlefeel1942/io_scene_3ds/README.md

-# Unofficial Update to Blender 3DS Import/Export for Blender 3.x
+# Unofficial Update to Blender 3DS Import for Blender 3.x

+### Export is currently broken.

 ## Description